MichaelCurrin/javascript-bundling-quickstarts/README.md

 # Javascript Bundling Quickstarts
-> How to bundle your JS as a single script - using Webpack, Browserify, Babel or TypeScript
+> How to transpile and bundle your JS - using Webpack, Browserify, Babel or TypeScript

 ## Featured tools

-There are standalone examples in this project in the [quickstarts](/quickstarts/) directory.
+This project provides a couple of standalone starter samples in the [quickstarts](/quickstarts/) directory.
 Each can be run locally to demonstrate how to use one or more of these JS tools.

-- Webpack (bundle)
+- Webpack (bundle to single JS file)
-- Browserify (bundle)
+- Browserify (also bundle to single JS file)
 - Babel (transpile from ES6 to older JS)
 - TypeScript (transpile to JS)